ashirazist/stat305.github.io/materials/hw/hw2/stat305-hw2.md

 ---
 title: Homework 2
 course: Stat 305
-semester: Spring 2019
+semester: Fall 2019
-due-date: Due Thursday, January 31
+due-date: Due Thursday, September 12
 ...

 You will want to understand Exercise 1 from Section 2.1 before attempting the following questions.